givmo/couch_record/README.md

       property :age, Integer, :default => 21
       property :children, [Person]

+      timestamps!

       find_by :name
       view_by :count, :method_name => 'count_by_name', :design_doc => 'by_name', :view_name => 'name_count'
     end

 Each property declaration creates a getter and setter for the property that handle conversion to and from the specified type.

+The `timestamps!` declaration creates properties fro created_at and updated_at and sets them on create and update.

 ### Supported Types